abiquo/abiquo-chef-agent/README.md

 A simple boot time execution daemon that allow to execute the Chef configuration of an Abiquo virtual machine.

+## Installing

+Installation script currently targets a CentOS operating system.
+The script will install Chef and all the agent dependencies.
+The installation script must be run as root:

+    chmod +x install.sh
+    ./install.sh

 ## Contributing to abiquo-chef-agent

 * Check out the latest master to make sure the feature hasn't been implemented or the bug hasn't been fixed yet